jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

   @UI("#disabled-name")
   public static TextField disabledName;

-  //By default Label is found by locator By.cssSelector("[for="+getAttribute("id")+"]")
+  //By default, Label locator is constructed like this:
+  By.cssSelector("[for="+getAttribute("id")+"]")

   @Test